Analysis | A ‘second summer’ brought record warmth to much of the U.S.: Here’s how rare that is

 In the Southwest, large temperature swings are common because the air is so dry.
 Whether that yields a second summer is largely dependent on local influences — like terrain and altitude, etc.

-In Phoenix, for example, it would be foolish to hunt for second summers, since the average low never dips much below 45 degrees even in the heart of winter.
+In Phoenix, for example, it would be foolish to hunt for second summers, since the average low never dips much below 45 degrees, even in the heart of winter.

 Instead, let’s take a look at Albuquerque, where one or two second summers a year are routine — the city saw one of them in 2011, 2012, 2013, 2018 and 2019, and three each in 2014 and 2017.

-This year has been a bit unusual, in that Albuquerque hit 40 degrees for a low in early September, and then spent most of the next month in the 80s.
+This year has been unusual, in that Albuquerque hit 40 degrees for a low in early September, and then spent most of the next month in the 80s.

 The definition used in this analysis fell flat in late October, when Albuquerque started reporting sub-40-degree lows and highs in the upper 70s on the same day for multiple days, a symptom of dry air fostering big-time temperature swings.
-This is because moist air holds more heat than dry air, so a drier atmosphere can heat up or cool down more quickly, and is therefore more susceptible to dramatic temperature changes.
+This is because moist air holds more heat than dry air, so a drier atmosphere can heat up or cool down more quickly and is, therefore, more susceptible to dramatic temperature changes.

 The Plains